3DS v2: Increase security; increase conversion

-The only exception goes for the United Kingdom (UK) who decided to apply the SCA as from the 14th of September 2021.
+The only exception goes for the United Kingdom (UK) who decided to apply the SCA as from March 2022.
 However, this rule is only applicable for:

 - Merchants processing transactions with UK acquirers (regardless of where the issuing banks are located)

 - Transactions where the issuing bank is placed in the UK (regardless of where the acquirer is located)

 To learn more about the legal background, read the dedicated paragraph.

 Considering the amount of work that still needs to be done to be fully compliant, we strongly advise you to get started.
 Please check our dedicated guide on PSD2/3DSv2 to learn more about your responsibilities as a merchant for implementing this rule set.